VirusTotal/gti-soar-playbooks/Rapid7/README.md

 1. **Automatic Workflows**:
    1. IDR Alert based Workflows: These are automatic workflows triggered on the basis of configured **Basic Detection Rule** also known as **IDR Alert**.
 Users need to create basic detection rule based on which these workflows will get executed.
-      1. IDR Alert Based Get Vulnerability Associations Analysis using GTI
+      1. IDR Alert Based Vulnerability Associations Analysis using GTI
       2. IDR Alert Based File Sandbox Analysis using GTI
       3. IDR Alert Based Passive DNS Data Analysis using GTI
       4. IDR Alert Based IOC Enrichment and Threat Contextualization using GTI
    2. Legacy Rule based Workflow: These are automatic workflows triggered on the basis of **Legacy Detection Rules**.
-      1. Legacy Detection Rule Based Get Vulnerability Associations Analysis using GTI
+      1. Legacy Detection Rule Based Vulnerability Associations Analysis using GTI
       2. Legacy Detection Rule Based File Sandbox Analysis using GTI
       3. Legacy Detection Rule Based Passive DNS Data Analysis using GTI
       4. Legacy Detection Rule Based IOC Enrichment and Threat Contextualization using GTI